Rushikesh0864/Smart-Traffic-Light-System-Simulator/README.md

 # Dynamic Traffic Signal Management System

 ## **Description**
-This project simulates a **dynamic traffic signal management system** for multiple lanes using **C++**.
+This project simulates a **dynamic traffic signal management system** for multiple lanes using **Linux C++**.
 It integrates real-world traffic scenarios such as **VIP vehicles, ambulances, fire trucks, and lane incidents** (accidents, road works, police chase).
 The system uses **priority-based lane selection, vehicle wait times, and traffic light control** to optimize traffic flow.
 Weather conditions affect traffic intensity, and the status of each lane is displayed in a **tabular format**.
 All outputs are logged to a **text file** for record-keeping and analysis.
 Additionally, when the simulation is ended by pressing **'q' and Enter**, a new log file is created that prints the **entire output history** for that session.

 ---